Mica: In popular culture

 Herman Melville mentions isinglass mica and isinglass dried fish bladder uses in Chapter 68 of Moby Dick, comparing whale skin and blubber's appearance to mica's.
-In the musical Oklahoma!, the song "The Surrey With the Fringe on Top" describes the surrey as having "isinglass curtains you can roll right down" as mica, though totally inflexible, was commonly used for windows in vehicle side screens.
+In the musical Oklahoma!, the song "The Surrey With the Fringe on Top" describes the surrey as having "isinglass curtains you can roll right down," as mica was commonly used for windows in vehicle side screens.

 Mentioned in The Book of Life by Deborah Harkness, "her scales fell like isinglass", in reference to the scales of a fire drake named Corra, and in Mark Twain's The Gilded Age where he describes a furnace door which "framed a small square of isinglass..." (chapter seven).
 It is also mentioned in the first paragraph of Willa Cather’s The Song of the Lark: “the isinglass sides of the hard-coal burner were aglow.”

 Isinglass is also written about in Little Town on the Prairie (Little House on the Prairie series book 7, Chapter 17: The Sociable) by Laura Ingalls Wilder, "...a tall, shining heater with isinglass windows stood at its center, the chairs around the walls were all of polished woods...", in describing a room that the 'sociable' was being held in.